 Larsson’s so committed to her principles that she’s not afraid to potentially upset her corporate masters.
 So after Kesha — who, like Larsson, is a part of the Sony Music family — accused producer Dr. Luke of sexual assault in a 2014 lawsuit, Larsson joined the chorus of fans demanding that Sony release Kesha from her deal with Luke’s label, Kemosabe.
 (Luke has denied Kesha’s allegations.)
 What’s more: Larsson was once signed to Luke’s label, though she says she left for reasons unrelated to Kesha’s case.
+(She already has a Swedish label, a U.K. label, and a U.S. label — throwing Luke’s imprint into the mix was too many cooks in the kitchen.)
 “He was never rude to me,” Larsson says of Dr. Luke, “but I’m happy I got out of there.”

 If there’s a cost to speaking her mind so freely, Larsson isn’t concerned.
 “When people are like, ‘This won’t be good for your career’…shut up!” she says.
 “You don’t care about my career.
 You just want me to not say anything.
 Women’s rights are more important than my career.
 And if my career dies because I said something political?
 I don’t want to live in that world.”
 Larsson also doesn’t want to partake in what she calls “glittery sparkly” feminism: when artists preach girl power in their music but aren’t as committed to that message and its causes off stage.
 “I don’t need a cookie for it,” she says.